Alfresco/docs-alfresco/content-accelerator/latest/install/install-guide.md

 * (Claims Only) alfresco-content-accelerator-claims-accelerator-3.5.0.zip
 * (Pnp Only) alfresco-content-accelerator-policy-and-procedure-accelerator-3.5.0.zip

+### Java

+Enterprise Viewer requires Java 11 or above.
+Consult your repository of choice for more detailed requirements.
+If you are using Java 17, refer to our [Java 17 support guide]({% link content-accelerator/latest/install/java-support.md %}).

 ### Alfresco repository version

 See the [Supported Platforms]({% link content-accelerator/latest/support/index.md %}) for more information.